makyo/writing/poetry/important-people/index.md

 I see your past in yellows and browns, in umber and sienna and amber, in a younger sun.

-    You sat and told me how --- and you were always sitting --- you thought past-you dreamt of a future less complicated than today.
+    You sat and told me how &mdash; and you were always sitting &mdash;
+    you thought past-you dreamt of a future less complicated than today.

 I see your past through film-grain and vignette,